Rose Knox

-Rose Knox (née Markward; November 18, 1857 – September 27, 1950) was an American businesswoman, who ran the Kind and Knox Gelatin Factory in Camden, New Jersey after her husband died.
+Rose Knox also known as Mrs. Charles B. Knox (née Markward; November 18, 1857–September 27, 1950) was an American businesswoman, who ran the Charles B. Knox Gelatine Company and, beginning in 1916, was vice president of Kind & Landesmann, later renamed Kind & Knox, a gelatine factory in Camden, New Jersey.
+She became president of Knox Gelatine in 1908 after her husband Charles died.
 She won wide respect as one of the leading businesswomen of her time.

 Early life and education

 Knox was one of three girls born to David and Amanda Markward of Mansfield, Ohio.
 In the late 1870s, Rose and her family moved to Gloversville, New York, where she lived until 1896.
 Rose met her husband, Charles Briggs Knox, in 1881, and they married on February 15, 1883.
 Together, Rose and Charles had three children: a girl who died in childhood, and two sons, one of whom died in early adulthood.
-In 1896, the family moved to Johnstown to set up a gelatin business, after Charles Knox watched Rose making gelatin in her kitchen.
-The Charles B. Knox Gelatin Company was located in a large four-story factory building.
+In 1890, the family moved to Johnstown to set up a gelatin business, after Charles Knox watched Rose making gelatine in her kitchen.
+The Charles B. Knox Gelatine Company was located in a large four-story factory building.
 Mr. and Mrs. Knox were very close: Charles shared all his business affairs with his wife, making them partners in the business.
-Rose wrote recipe booklets promoting Knox's gelatin product, over a million of which were distributed each year.
+Rose wrote recipe booklets promoting Knox's gelatine product, over a million of which were distributed each year.
 Progressive for his time, Charles also allocated his wife a weekly allowance which she could do with as she pleased.
-That taught Rose how to handle and budget money, which came in handy when she was running the gelatin business herself.
+That taught Rose how to handle and budget money, which came in handy when she was running the gelatine business herself.

 Career

-Knox became a businesswoman when her husband died in 1908, taking over his Knox Gelatin Factory.
-She made notable changes in the business.
-The first day she was there she permanently closed the back door of the factory, stating that all men and women were equal and that was the way she was going to be treating them: there was no need to have two separate doors.
-She also requested one of her husband's top executives to resign after he was overheard saying he would not work for a woman.
-Throughout the years to come, Mrs. Knox made many other changes.
-One of the most famous things she did was to create a five-day work week for her workers, and she also gave them two weeks of paid vacation, something that was unheard of before.
+Knox became a businesswoman when her husband died in 1908, taking over his Knox Gelatine Factory.
+By relating personally to her consumers, putting recipes in her ads, cultivating home economists and researching the health values of gelatine, she built Knox Gelatine into the number one unflavored gelatine in the U.S. She made notable changes to the business.
+The first day she was there, she permanently closed the factory's back door, stating that all men and women were equal and that was the way she was going to be treating them: there was no need to have two separate doors.
+Among her most famous changes was to create a five-day work week for her workers, and she also gave them paid vacation and unlimited sick leave, which were rare at the time.
 Mrs. Knox survived the Depression without having to release any of her workers.
 She was a Presbyterian in religion and a Republican in politics.
-She died aged 93, in 1950.
+She died aged 92, in 1950.